by Saigh Kym Lambert and yes,

 The accent marks do mean something.
 This latter spelling, with "mór"

-English word can, is found primarily in place names and is considered a
+primarily in place names and is likely a

 manuscripts tend to show that Morrígan, which translates to "Phantom